isntlee/PopFlix/README.md

     python manage.py runserver
     ```
 13. Once the program is running, go to the local link provided and add `/admin/` to the end of the url.
 Here log in with your superuser account.

+14. If you would like to start with Channel/Content test data, then run this command:
+    ```
+    python manage.py loaddata data/popflix_data.json
+    ```

 <br>